-If your child has taken part in English for Speakers of Other Language programmes, they will receive an additional report in language areas (ELLP report).
+If your child has taken part in English for Speakers of Other Language programmes, they will/may receive an additional element within the report in language areas (ELLP report).
 They will not have an OTJ for English but their report will give you comprehensive results as to how they are progressing, both within their ESOL classes and in classroom language programmes of work.